UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 properties for reservations. the reservation resource in the offer provides information on the availability of places with the selected offer:

-- Places with specific properties
+- Places with specific properties; please refer to the section _Place Availability of Offers_ on the semantics of provided Place Availabilities.
 - Places nearby another place
 - A graphical display of available places.